Peter Gabriel: Political views

 Gabriel has been described as one of rock's most political musicians by AllMusic.
 In 1992, on the 20th anniversary of the Bloody Sunday massacre, Gabriel joined Peter Hain, Jeremy Corbyn, Tony Benn, Ken Loach, John Pilger and Adrian Mitchell in voicing his support for a demonstration in London calling for British withdrawal from Northern Ireland.

-At the 1997 general election, he declared his support for the Labour Party, which won that election by a landslide after 18 years out of power, led by Tony Blair.
+At the 1997 general election, Gabriel declared his support for the Labour Party, which won that election by a landslide after 18 years out of power, led by Tony Blair.
 In 1998, he was named in a list of the biggest private financial donors to Labour.
 He subsequently distanced himself from the Labour government following Blair's support for George W. Bush and Britain's involvement in the Iraq War, which he strongly opposed.
 Gabriel later explained his decision for funding Labour, saying, "after all those years of Thatcher, that was the only time I've put money into a political party because I wanted to help get rid of the Tory government of that time."

 At the 2005 general election, Gabriel gave a Green Party of England and Wales candidate special permission to record a cover of his song "Don't Give Up" for his campaign.
 In 2010, The Guardian described Gabriel as "a staunch advocate of proportional representation".
 In 2013, he stated that he had become more interested in online petitioning organisations to effect change than traditional party politics.

 In 2012, Gabriel condemned the use of his music by the American conservative talk radio personality Rush Limbaugh during a controversial segment in which Limbaugh vilified Georgetown University law student Sandra Fluke.
 A statement on behalf of Gabriel read: "Peter was appalled to learn that his music was linked to Rush Limbaugh's extraordinary attack on Sandra Fluke.
 It is obvious from anyone that knows Peter's work that he would never approve such a use.
 He has asked his representatives to make sure his music is withdrawn and especially from these unfair, aggressive and ignorant comments."